cinghie/wordpress-starter-pack/wp-content/plugins/yith-infinite-scrolling/README.txt

 = 1.1.5 = Released on 23 April 2019

-* New: Support to WordPress 5.1.1
+* New: Support for WordPress 5.1.1
 * Update: Plugin Core

 = 1.1.4 = Released on 20 February 2019

-* New: Support to WordPress 5.0.2
+* New: Support for WordPress 5.0.2
 * Update: Plugin Core
 * Tweak: Better ajax performance on scroll event action

 = 1.1.3 = Released on 6 December 2018

-* New: Support to WordPress 5.0.0
+* New: Support for WordPress 5.0.0
 * Update: Plugin Core

 = 1.1.2 = Released on 24 October 2018